N3FS/N3FS-website/about.md

 We're also on [Twitter](https://twitter.com/Nerd3Server) and have [a Steam group](https://steamcommunity.com/groups/n3fstjs/edit/profile).

-## Supporting the N3FS
+## Supporting N3FS

-The N3FS is independently run and paid for by the server staff.
+N3FS is independently run and paid for by the server staff.
 You can show your support by spreading the word and inviting your friends to join the server!

 If you would like to support us financially, you can find out [more about server finances and donations here](/about/donations).